 Customer Token

-Customer token is a part of the advanced customer authentication process.
+A customer token is part of the advanced customer authentication process.
 Bloomreach Engagement APIs use it instead of customer IDs.
 The customer token contains encoded customer IDs and a signature.
-When Bloomreach Engagement API receives a customer token, it first verifies the signature and continues processing the request only if the signature is valid.
+When Bloomreach Engagement API receives a customer token, it first verifies the signature and only processes the request if the signature is valid.

-If you want to learn more about the advanced authentication, please refer to this article.
+If you want to learn more about the advanced authentication, read the App inbox article.

 How does it work?

-As we have mentioned before, customer tokens must be generated by a party that can also verify the customer identity.
-The reason is that Bloomreach Engagement cannot provide an API to generate customer tokens.
-Doing so would invalidate the security of the advanced authentication solution because Bloomreach Engagement API can not verify if a device or API request is allowed to use a particular customer ID.
+Customer tokens must be generated by a party that can also verify the customer's identity.
+Bloomreach Engagement cannot provide an API to generate customer tokens.
+Doing so would invalidate the security of the advanced authentication solution because the Bloomreach Engagement API cannot verify if a device or API request is allowed to use a particular customer ID.

 Requirements